Character subpage for the Universe 2 characters.

 - Nepharious Pharaoh: She looks like Cleopatra, similar to how Beerus and Champa look like Bast.

-- Proud Beauty: In the manga she describe herself as "the most beautiful being in all the universes".
+- Proud Beauty: In the manga, she describes herself as "the most beautiful being in all the universes".

 - Shipper on Deck: For Vikal/Kakunsa, calling their love the face of Universe 2.